-- 6.15 Official, pre-numbered Academy receipts should be issued for all cash and cheques received where no other formal documentation exists.
-All cash and cheques must be kept in the Finance Office safe, prior to banking.
+- 6.15 All cash and cheques must be recorded in the till in the Finance Office and a till receipt issued to the payer.
+A the end of each day all monies from the till will be transferred to the safe, prior to banking.
 Banking should take place every six weeks or more frequently if the sums collected exceed the insurance limit on the Finance Office safe. - 6.16 Monies collected must be banked in their entirety in the appropriate bank account.
 The Senior Finance Officer is responsible for preparing reconciliations between the sums collected, the sums deposited at the bank and the sums posted to the accounting system.
 The reconciliations must be prepared promptly after each banking event and must be reviewed and certified by the School Financial Manager.